ming436534/modelizr/docs/usage/Models.md

 })
 ```

 And finally our **owner** union will be a collection of users and groups.
-The union needs to have a `schemaAttribute` specified to allow normalizr to determine the model.
+The union needs to have a `schemaAttribute` specified to allow normalizr to determine which entity belongs
+to which model.

 ```javascript
 const owner = union('owners', {